itamarsalazar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently doing a remote internship at [EPFL](https://www.epfl.ch/labs/lts4/) working on the inductive bias of DNN.
-I am also working as a researcher in the group AI at [INICTEL-UNI](https://www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/) applying some machine learning and signal & image processing techniques to develop projects for national institutes in Peru, mostly related to classification tasks.
+I am currently working in the group of Artificial Intelligence (AI) at [INICTEL-UNI](https://www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/) applying some machine learning and signal & image processing techniques to develop projects for national institutes in Peru.
+These projects are mostly related to agriculture and some biomedical applications.
+I did a remote internship at [EPFL](https://www.epfl.ch/labs/lts4/) working on the inductive bias Deep Neural Networks (DNN).

 In my undergraduate thesis I studied algorithms to automatically detect ill areas over leaf digital images, this study allowed me to have a better understanding of some classical ML techniques and to have a better sense about the difficulty of vision